adoyle-h/iThoughts-Search/README.md

 # iThoughts-Search

-A command for searching content from multi iThoughts (.itmz) files.
+A bash command for searching content from multi iThoughts (.itmz) files.

 ## TOC